-Late summer is the best time to make one of my favorite fresh basil recipes — roasted garlic walnut pesto.
+Summer is the best time to make one of my favorite fresh basil recipes—roasted garlic walnut pesto.
 I love the simple classic flavors of this pesto.
 The roasted garlic is wonderful with toasted walnuts, extra virgin olive oil, and lots of fresh basil from the garden.
 This is a perfect dairy-free summer basil pesto sauce.

-Pesto is one of those versatile sauces that’s good on everything.
+Pesto is one of those versatile sauces that's good on everything.
 Try it on grilled chicken or burgers.
 Use it as a dip for raw vegetables or a sauce for roasted vegetables.
 Add a little vinegar to it and make a salad dressing.
-And of course, you can always toss it with gluten-free zucchini pasta.
+And of course, you can always toss it with spiralizer zucchini noodles for pasta pesto.
 The possibilities are endless.

 - Toast walnuts in 350 degree oven for 8-10 minutes, until lightly browned and fragrant.
 Let cool to room temperature.

 - Squeeze roasted garlic cloves into food processor and add toasted walnuts and a good pinch of sea salt.
 Pulse until mixture resembles large crumbs.

 - Add basil and lemon juice.
 With processor running, stream in olive oil.
 Scrape down sides and process until combined.
 Add additional sea salt to taste.